cga-harvard/hhypermap-bop/README.md

 Each portion of the BOP may have further documentation beyond this document.
 Expore and read README.md files.

 This presentation provides a good overview.
-However be aware that some aspects like the realtime shard handoff have not been implemented.
 Presentation: "H-Hypermap: Heatmap Analytics at Scale" (2016-10)
 slides: http://www.slideshare.net/DavidSmiley2/hhypermap-heatmap-analytics-at-scale
 video: https://www.youtube.com/watch?v=nzAH5QEl9hQ